The Data Protection Principles

 All CCS staff are routinely trained on GDPR regulations during the course of their employment and new employees complete the required training on induction.

-Staff processing data which would be considered to be of moderate to high risk to the rights and freedoms of individuals receive additional tailored regular training, and prior to commencement of employment with CCS.
+Staff processing data which would be considered to be of moderate to high risk to the rights and freedoms of individuals receive additional tailored regular training, and at commencement of employment with CCS.

 In addition, Corona Corporate Solutions have created or updated the following plans/policies: